 - In the 1960s Spider-Man series, a villain from an earlier episode, the Waxmaster Parafino, makes Wax Robots (?) of 'History's Greatest Villains.
 Blackbeard, Jesse James and 'the Executioner of Paris' (?) are used, though waxworks of a masked man with a dagger, and a rich-looking man are seen.

 - Futurama has a Holodeck malfunction causing Amy and Kif to get attacked by Jack the Ripper, Attila the Hun, the fictional Professor Moriarty, and Evil Lincoln.

 - An episode of Time Squad featured a team of historical bad guys, including Black Bart and Lizzie Borden.

-- The Simpsons: One Treehouse of Horror had Billy the Kid leading a gang of historical villains, including the most evil German in history ó Kaiser Wilhelm!
+- The Simpsons: One Treehouse of Horror had Billy The Kid leading a gang of historical villains, including the most evil German in history — Kaiser Wilhelm II!